facebookresearch/torchdim/README.md

 Installation
 ============

+_torchdim is a preview release so that we can collect feedback on the API.
+It may have bugs, and there are known places where performance can be improved._

 First-class dims are a library that extends PyTorch, so they need to be installed separately.
 We may eventually upstream them into PyTorch itself along with `functorch`.

 We have to install a nightly build of PyTorch so first set up an environment: